wein.plus

 Log in Become a Member

 Term (also pressing) for both the process of pressing grapes and the mechanical equipment required for this.
-Presses were already used in early antiquity, as evidenced by artefacts dating back several thousand years in many ancient wine-growing regions.
+Presses were already used in early antiquity, as evidenced by artefacts dating back several thousand years in many wine-growing regions.
 Among others, the Roman writer Cato the Elder (234-149 BC) reports on this in his works.
-Pressing is a crucial step in the winemaking process.
-As a rule, only healthy and physiologically ripe grapes should be processed, which is achieved through selective harvesting.
+After the grapes have been selectively harvested, possibly several times, they are transported to the press house as quickly as possible in shallow containers without mechanical stress.
+Only healthy and physiologically ripe grapes should be processed.
+The picture on the right shows a conventional manual harvest, which many producers regard as a prerequisite for high quality.

 Voices of our members